 .
-This will reveal a set of buttons for selecting and deleting styles. - There is also an Options button with options to rename, remove, create and copy a Style, and an option to create a legend for the selected style. - The main area of the interface is composed of four tabs, for Node, Edge and Network properties, as well as a Column tab for setting mappings on individual columns in the Node and Edge tables of the "Table Panel".
-Note that as of Cytoscape 3.10, Column styles are saved as part of the current style. - Each tab contains a list of properties relevant to the current style, with a subset of properties shown by default.
-At the top of the list a Properties drop-down allows you to add additional properties to the list, show all properties, or save those currently shown as the new default. - Each property entry in the list has 3 columns: - The Default Value shows just that, the default value for the property.
+This will reveal a set of buttons for selecting and deleting styles. - There is also an Options button with options to rename, remove, create and copy a Style, and an option to create a legend for the selected style. - The main area of the interface is composed of four tabs, for Node, Edge and Network properties, as well as a Table tab for style options for the Table Panel, for setting mappings on individual columns in the Node and Edge tables.
+Note that style selections for the Table Panel are not saved as part of the current style. - Each tab contains a list of properties relevant to the current style.
+At the top of the list a Properties drop-down allows you to add additional properties to the list. - Each property entry in the list has 3 columns: - The Default Value shows just that, the default value for the property.
 Clicking on the Default Value column for any property allows you to change the default value. - Mapping displays the type of mapping currently in use for the property.
 Clicking on the Mapping column for any property expands the property entry to show the interface for editing the mapping.
 Details on the mapping types provided here. - Bypass displays any style bypass for a selected node or edge.
 Note that a node/edge or subset of nodes/edges must be selected to activate the Bypass column.
 Clicking on the Bypass column for selected node(s)/edge(s) allows you to enter a bypass for that property for selected node(s)/edge(s).
-There is no Bypass option for Column styles.
+There is no Bypass option for Node Table styles.